RobertGregg/RobertGregg.github.io/_posts/2023-12-22-Cellular-Potts.md

 ![](/assets/img/cellPottsEx.png){: .width-80}

-As the CPM steps forward in time, values in the grid and replaced with a neighboring value.
+As the CPM steps forward in time, values in the grid are replaced with neighboring values.
 Penalties (like a cell volume constraint) are added to ensure the simulation mimics desired cell behaviors.

 Let's use `CellularPotts.jl`  to create a new model which requires: